Tyler-McIntyre/Pleb-LN/README.md

 ```
 git clone https://github.com/Tyler-McIntyre/FireBolt
 ```
-Git will check if you have permission to clone this repo by having you login to GitHub and confim your identity
+Git will check if you have permission to clone this repo by having you login to GitHub and confim your identity.
+#### HEADS UP.
+Sometimes the window prompting you for your credentials will be hidden behind your other open windows on the screen!!!

 ### Open Visual Studio Code
 File >> Open Folder >> Navigate to the cloned repo and select the folder